CrossRef/event-data-user-guide/docs/data/evidence-records.md

 Each Observation may or may not ultimately yield Events.

 The first step is to create a set of Candidates for each Observation.
-For example some `plaintext` may contain something that looks like a DOI and something that looks like an article Landing Page URL.
-The webpage at the end of a `content-url` may contain something that looks like an article Landing Page in the HTML of that page.
+For example some `plaintext` may contain something that looks like a DOI and something that looks like an Article Landing Page URL.
+The webpage at the end of a `content-url` may contain something that looks like an Article Landing Page in the HTML of that page.

 The set of available candidate types are: